chavezheras/moving_pixel/content/Research interests.md

 - Synthetic media and generative approaches in computational humanities
 - Critical technical practice, systems literacy, and computing cultures

-Below is a screenshot of my [PURE profile "fingerprint"](https://kclpure.kcl.ac.uk/portal/en/persons/daniel.chavez/fingerprints/)based on my [[Publications/All publications|All publications]]; for more details see [[Learn more about my work|this note about my work]].
+Below is a screenshot of my [PURE profile "fingerprint"](https://kclpure.kcl.ac.uk/portal/en/persons/daniel.chavez/fingerprints/)based on my [[Publications/All publications|All publications]]; for more details see [[Learn about my work|this note about my work]].

 ![[assets/Pasted image 20240429155247.png]]